GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 Identity lifecycle management is the evolution of an identity from creation to retirement.
 The lifecycle management process includes three distinct phases with individual steps within each phase.
 These phases are known as the

-- Creation of the identity, ID verification, onboarding the identity
+- Creation of the identity, ID verification, onboarding the identity.
-- Provisioning the identity, registration, Identity access governance, master user record reporting
+- Provisioning the identity, registration, Identity access governance, master user record reporting.
-- Deactivation - remove identity, remove access, remove from master user record
+- Deactivation - remove identity, remove access, remove from master user record.

 **Figure 1: Identity Lifecycle Process**